-Another writer’s experience
+Another writer’s experience writing for content mills

 Not everyone has the same experience with content mills as I do.

 For example, full-time freelance writer Ana Gotter describes her experience with UpWork as “[having] consistently had more bad experiences than good ones,” but highly recommends a similar site called Clearvoice.
-She has also hears about positive experiences with Ebyline from other freelance writers.
+She has also heard about positive experiences with Ebyline from other freelance writers.

 “I did get my first ghostwriting book contract out of it and even made it into Upwork’s Top Talent and Pro programs, but I left the site after they hiked up the rates that freelancers have to pay,” she explains.
 “It’s also common for writers to do work for extremely low pay for great reviews early on, but this can end up hurting them.”

-However, you need to be wise about which sites you’re invested your time into.
+First, you need to be wise about which sites you’re invested your time into.